NixOS/rfcs/rfcs/0145-doc-strings.md

 </details>

-## Place doc-comments before the referenced expression
+## TODO: Placement of doc-comments

+> This decision is still under construction by the rfc shepherd team and needs a final proof of concept implementaion.

 **Observing**: Doc-comments currently are placed above the expression they document.
 More precisely, only named attribute bindings `foo = <expr>` can be documented.
 There is also the need to support documentation for anonymous functions.
-More generally, there is the need to document anonymous expressions where they are defined.
+More generally, it would be desirable to document anonymous expressions.

-**Considering**: General reference logic between doc-comments and expressions.
+**Considering**: General linking logic between doc-comments and expressions / values.
+Taking into account both static and dynamic implementation requirements.

 **Decision**: Doc-comment refer to the expression that is **immediately** next to it.
 Only whitespaces are allowed between doc-comment and following expression.

-> Note: We are working on a generic example implementation that covers about 90% of all documentation use cases.

 <details>
 <summary>Arguments</summary>